CrazyAsura/Data-Science/README.md

   - TensorFlow
 - **R**: Used in a few specific projects to leverage its statistical and visualization capabilities.
 - **SQL**: Used for database management and querying relational datasets.
-- **Jupyter Notebooks**: For interactive documentation and code execution.

 ## Projects